cynicalico/fonts/README.md

 ### Credits

-Phantasm is based heavily on the wonderful [Alagard](https://www.dafont.com/alagard.font) font.
+Phantasm is based heavily on the wonderful [Alagard](https://www.dafont.com/alagard.font) font by Hewett Tsoi.
 It's basically a rescale with some characters redone to fit inside the 10x10 bounding box.
 Check it out if you're looking for a non-monospaced version!